azam-akram/spring-boot-kafka-producer-consumer/README.md

 ### Prerequisites

-It uses docker-compose to run Zookeeper and Kafka docker containers, so you don't need to install Kafka and Zookeeper locally.
+I used docker-compose to run Zookeeper and Kafka containers, so no need to install Kafka and Zookeeper locally.

 ### Walk through the code
-Spring Boot saves the developers from complex configurations for Kafka, and provides some properties to configure Kafka Producer and Consumer setup.
+Spring Boot saves the developers from complex configurations for Kafka, and provides some properties to configure Kafka Producer and Consumer.

 ```yml
 server: